johanseaxis/acap-native-sdk-examples/object-detection/README.md

 # Object Detection Example
 ## Overview
 This example focuses on the application of object detection on an Axis camera equipped with an Edge TPU.
 A pretrained Edge TPU model [MobileNet SSD v2 (COCO)] is used to detect the location of 90 types of different objects.
+The model is downloaded through the dockerfile from the google-coral repository.
 The detected objects are saved in /tmp folder for further usage.

 ## Prerequisites
 - Axis camera equipped with an [Edge TPU](https://coral.ai/docs/edgetpu/faq/)